-Iloilo is a tropical haven.
-Go diving off the coast in calm blue waters, join colourful island-wide festivals, spot whales off the nearby coast, or try local delicacies.
-On your midwifery elective, you’ll work on hardworking delivery team and rotate through specialisms like Reproductive endocrinology, gynaecologic oncology, and cervical pathology.
-High patient loads often mean patients here share beds – a clear picture of the impact a lack of resources can have in your field.
+On a Midwifery Elective here, you’ll work alongside the Delivery Team, and will have the chance to rotate through specialisms like Reproductive Endocrinology, Gynaecologic Oncology, and Cervical Pathology.
+High patient loads often mean patients here share beds — a clear expression of the impact a lack of resources can have on providing adequate care.
 To read stories from those who’ve already travelled with us to Iloilo, click here.

 Nepal - Kathmandu

-Kathmandu is the beating heart of Nepal, home to Buddhist temples, markets, street food vendors and more.
-Beyond the city you’ll discover paragliding, white-water rafting, and mountain climbing to name a few.
-Local midwives keen to share their knowledge will oversee your work on a ward delivering up to 100 babies per day, as well as in post-natal and post-operative wards.
-HIV also presents a challenge for many breast-feeding infants in Nepal - an issue you’ll encounter on your midwifery elective.
+Local Midwives keen to share their knowledge will oversee your work on a ward delivering a relatively high number of babies each day, You can also work in the Post-natal and Post-operative wards.
+HIV also presents a challenge for many breast-feeding infants in Nepal — an issue you’ll almost certainly encounter on your Midwifery Elective.
 To read stories from those who’ve already travelled with us to Kathmandu, click here.

 Nepal - Pokhara

-Peaceful Pokhara sits nestled at the feet of the Himalayan Mountains, making it the perfect base for any adventurer.
-Activities include paragliding, mountain hiking, and temple touring.
-On your midwifery elective you’ll work in a busy maternity department, which has seen up to 30 deliveries per day.
+On your Midwifery Elective you’ll work in a busy maternity department, which has seen up to 30 deliveries per day.
 You’re also able to join the twice weekly antenatal clinics where hundreds of women are assisted.
-The department also supports a post-natal, pre-eclampsia and eclampsia unit, where you’ll assist in both standard and complicated procedures.
+The department also supports a Post-natal, Pre-eclampsia and Eclampsia Unit, where you’ll assist in both standard and complicated procedures.
 To read stories from those who’ve already travelled with us to Pokhara, click here.

 Peru - Arequipa

-Arequipa is a city of rich cultural heritage surrounded by some of South America’s most stunning natural beauty.
-Hike to ancient mountain ruins, join in local festivals, trek through the Amazon, or row across ancient lakes.
 In a government run hospital you’ll work with women from impoverished backgrounds who have experienced problems pre-delivery, or during birth in a clinic.
-A spell in one of these primary care clinics will give you the chance to encounter dilations control, psychoprophylaxis, neonatology, and, of course, normal deliveries.
+Spending time in one of these primary care clinics will give you the chance to encounter Dilations Control, Psychoprophylaxis, Neonatology, and, of course, normal deliveries.
 To read stories from those who’ve already travelled with us to Arequipa, click here.

 "The Ngorongoro Crater was the most stunning place I have ever been"!